Is AARP’s Roadside Assistance Program Good?

 AARP is known for its fast and efficient customer support.
 They have apps for both iOS and Android where you can request service quickly and efficiently.
-They also have a very clear website which is simple and easy to use.
+They also have a very clear website that is simple and easy to use.
 They have an A+ rating from the Better Business Bureau and are easy to reach via phone as well.
 However, they do receive some negative reviews for their customer service from consumer review platforms like ConsumerAffairs.com.

 Why Do I Need an AARP Roadside Assistance Plan?